Compliments / Complaints

 The employees of the Fredericksburg Police Department are aware of the important responsibilities and duties they have as public servants.
 The Department operates under the constitutional guarantees afforded to everyone and under the laws that govern us.
 Therefore, the courteous receipt of complaints, thorough and impartial investigations and just dispositions are important in maintaining the confidence of our citizens.

 A complaint may be made in the following ways:

 - Visit Police Headquarters located at 2200 Cowan Boulevard or over the phone by calling 540-373-3122.
 Ask to speak with a supervisor.

 - Contact the Office of Accreditation and Professional Standards at 540-654-5768 or via email.

 - Write a letter to the Chief of Police at 2200 Cowan Boulevard, Fredericksburg, VA 22401 or contact the Chief by email.

 - Complete a Citizen Complaint Form (PDF).
-This form is also available at Police Headquarters or by mail.
+Upon completion, e-mail the form to Lieutenant Lynch or turn it in at Police Headquarters.

 A supervisor or professional standards investigator will be assigned to investigate the complaint and will meet with you at a location where you feel comfortable, if necessary.
 If available, the following information will assist in our investigation: